Southern Utah seeks revenge against Utah Tech - SUU News

-While the Southern Utah Thunderbirds only have one game this week, it’s a big one for the team.
-They will take on the Utah Tech Trailblazers for the second time this year in Western Athletic Conference play.
+While the Southern Utah men’s basketball team only has one game this week, it’s a big one for the team.
+The Thunderbirds will take on the Utah Tech Trailblazers for the second time this year in Western Athletic Conference play on Friday, Feb.
+17, at 7 p.m.
+MST.

 Southern Utah boasts a 17-9 overall record and a 9-4 record in WAC play, which places them at No. 4 in the WAC resume seeding system.
 The Trailblazers have not had as much success this season and are No. 10 for the WAC resume seeding system.
 Their overall record is 11-15, and they have a 3-10 record in the conference.